 Information regarding our "Critical Accounting Policies and Estimates" can be found in our Annual Report.
-The four critical accounting policies that we believe either require the use of the most judgment, or the selection or application of alternative accounting policies, and are material to our financial statements are those relating to long-lived assets, goodwill, environmental liabilities and accounts receivable.
+The four critical accounting policies that we believe are either the most judgmental, or involve the selection or application of alternative accounting policies, and are material to our financial statements are those relating to long-lived assets, goodwill, environmental liabilities and accounts receivable.
 Management has discussed the development and selection of these critical accounting policies and estimates with the Audit Committee of our Board of Directors and with our independent registered public accounting firm.
 In addition, Note (A) to the financial statements in our Annual Report contains a summary of our significant policies.

-Recent Accounting Pronouncement
+Recent Accounting Pronouncements